Cornelius de Vos: Searching for Scottish gold

 De Vos was awarded a traditional 19 year "tack" of the gold mines by Regent Moray in 1568.
 Cornelius appeared before the Privy Council of Scotland on 4 March 1568 to register his exclusive contract to work all the gold and silver mines in Scotland.
 He was obliged to start work before June 1569.
 If any lead, tin, or copper was found he was to extract it and pay the profits to the Scottish crown.
 For every hundred ounces of native gold or silver he was to pay eight ounces to the treasury, and four ounces for any metal that needed to be refined.
 He set up his own joint-stock company to recover the gold.
 Cornelius however still lacked knowledge of chemistry and mineralogy and, as reported by George Nedham, again had to send one of his workers, a Dutch miner called Rennius, to Daniel Hechstetter at Keswick to assay samples of sand.

 Digging at Crawford Moor continued, but Regent Morton was unhappy with the contract.
 In June 1574 Morton went to Crawford Moor in person to see the workings and set miners to work.
 Cornelius de Vos approached the English ambassador Henry Killigrew in August 1574 with a message for William Cecil about the mines, presumably seeking investment and sponsorship.
 On 7 February 1575 Morton lent £500 to Cornelius de Vos and his three German or "Almain" partners, Abraham Peterson, Johnne Kelliner, and Helias Clutene.

 In June 1575 Morton wrote to James MacGill of Nether Rankeillour, who was now Lord Clerk Register, who had witnessed the 1568 contract.
 He described the terms of his contract as "captious and doubtful in many points and nothing to the king's profit".
 Soon after, the mining concession was granted to one of de Vos' partners Abraham Peterson in February 1576.
+Peterson made proof coins for the mint in April 1576.

 In 1580, although he had lost his political power, Morton received gold which was coined to the value of £678, possibly connected with mining.
 The goldmining concession was given to Thomas Foulis in 1594.